rugendo/wk3-project/README.md

 ## Description

-The web application has the images and description of sample projects offered.
-The customer can toggle their mouse on the images and get the description.
-Wehn they click on portfolio, they get a statement which helps them understand the varius products offered.
-Finally we have offered an entry areas where customer can enter their email and submit their details.
+The web application has the images and description of servcies offered.
+The customer can toggle their mouse over the images and get the description.
+When they click on portfolio, they get a statement which helps them understand the the services on the page.
+We have offered data entry areas where customer can enter their email and submit their details.
 The customer gets a response after submiting their details to notify them that we have received their order.

 ## Setup/Installation Requirements